William Higinbotham: Early life

 Higinbotham was born in Bridgeport, Connecticut, and grew up in Caledonia, New York.
 His father was a minister in the Presbyterian Church.
-He earned his undergraduate degree from Williams College in 1932 and continued his studies at Cornell University.
+He earned his undergraduate degree from Williams College in 1932 and his studies at Cornell University.
 He worked on the radar system at MIT from 1941 to 1943.

 Career

-During World War II, he was working at Los Alamos National Laboratory and headed the lab's electronics group in the later years of the war, where his team developed electronics for the first atomic bomb.
+During World War II, he was working at Los Alamos Laboratory and headed the lab's electronics group in the later years of the war, where his team developed electronics for the first atomic bomb.
 His team created the bomb's ignition mechanism as well as measuring instruments for the device.
 Higinbotham also created the radar display for the experimental B-28 bomber.
 Following his experience with nuclear weapons, Higinbotham helped found the nuclear nonproliferation group Federation of American Scientists, serving as its first chairman and executive secretary.
 From 1974 until his death in 1994, Higinbotham served as the technical editor of the Journal of Nuclear Materials Management, published by the Institute of Nuclear Materials Management.

 In 1947, Higinbotham took a position at Brookhaven National Laboratory, where he worked until his retirement in 1984.
 In 1958, as Head of the Instrumentation Division at Brookhaven, he created a computer game called Tennis for Two for the laboratory's annual exposition.
 A tennis simulator displayed on an oscilloscope, the game is credited with being one of the first video games.
 The game took Higinbotham a few weeks to complete, and was a popular attraction at the show.
 It was such a hit that Higinbotham created an expanded version for the 1959 exposition; this version allowed the gravity level to be changed so players could simulate tennis on Jupiter and the Moon.
 Higinbotham never patented Tennis for Two, though he obtained over 20 other patents during his career.